NehaM1630/Portfolio_Project/README.md

 - Algorithm notes for 2025/2026 so strategy stays current

 ---
+## Tools Used
+- Claude AI for content generation
+- AI-assisted transcript extraction
+- GitHub for structured documentation

+## Approach
+- Identified relevant experts in B2B SaaS/content space
+- Collected LinkedIn posts and YouTube insights
+- Organized learnings into structured research folders

+---
+## Conclusion

+This project demonstrates the ability to leverage AI tools, extract meaningful insights from expert content, and organize them into a structured, actionable format.

+## Note

+All content in this repository has been curated and structured for learning and research purposes.

+---
 *GitHub: [NehaM1630](https://github.com/NehaM1630) | Repository: Portfolio_Project | Last updated: April 2026*